-Every applicant MUST attend a Candidates Meeting held by the Government Elections Officer.
+Every applicant MUST attend the mandatory Candidates Meeting held by the Government Elections Officer.

-- a) The applicant must attend the entire meeting until formal adjournment. - b) If an applicant is unable to attend the mandatory Candidates Meeting because of extenuating circumstances, a makeup Candidates Meeting will be held by the GEO. - c) Late arrival or early departure from the meeting will result in the applicant's disqualification, unless extenuating circumstances prevented full attendance, as determined by the GEO. - d) An applicant will not be considered an official candidate until after the completion of the Candidates Meeting. - e) Candidate photos will be taken at the conclusion of the Candidates Meeting and there will be no make-up photo sessions.
+- a) The applicant must attend the entire meeting until formal adjournment. - b) If an applicant is unable to attend the mandatory Candidates Meeting because of extenuating circumstances, a makeup Candidates Meeting will be held by the GEO. - c) Late arrival or early departure from the meeting will result in the applicant's disqualification, unless extenuating circumstances prevented full attendance, as determined by the GEO. - d) An applicant will not be considered an official candidate until after the completion of the Candidates Meeting. - e) Candidate photos and platform videos will be taken at the conclusion of the Candidates Meeting and there will be no makeup sessions.